-- After much discussion over the past couple of years about where our vision with BHRR will take us within the next 5 years; BHRR is finally becoming incorporated in the fall of 2009 with the obtaining of our business # and from there; THANKS to K. Cooper of Carters Professional Corporation – Barristers, Solicitors and Trade-mark Agents; amazing friend plus supporter of BHRR; her company is going to take on BHRR`s cause and as part of one of the classes she teaches; we are going to be their `guinea pig` for the filing for our official Charity Status.
+- After much discussion over the past couple of years about where our vision with BHRR will take us within the next 5 years; BHRR finally became incorporated in the fall of 2009 with the obtaining of our business # and from there; THANKS to K. Cooper of Carters Professional Corporation – Barristers, Solicitors and Trade-mark Agents; amazing friend plus supporter of BHRR; her company took on BHRR`s cause and as part of one of the classes she teaches; we were their `guinea pig` for the filing for our official NPO Status.
 We will need to pay for the incorporation title search $55.00 plus G.S.T. and for the filing of the paperwork to CRA $250.00 plus G.S.T. yet that is so much more manageable than what we were looking at in fees before the offer of assistance from K. Cooper.
-In October; I will be attending one of her Monday classes and answering their questions and then will meet with K. Cooper in regards to the paperwork details and hopefully, by the end of 2010 as BHRR heads into our 15th year of operation; we will have our Charity number and be more than a registered non-profit organization!
+That October; I attended one of her Monday classes and answered their questions and met with K. Cooper in regards to the paperwork details and by the end of 2009 as BHRR headed into our 14th year of operation; we had our NPO Status and are now a registered non-profit organization!

 * On Jan.
 27, 2010; CRA notified us that BHRR is now a federally registered incorporated NPO BIN#83040 1469 RC0001(effective Nov.
 27, 2009).